 Disclaimer- We are not herbalists, and the uses of plants listed here are purely anecdotal.
 Please use medicinal plants carefully and with the help or advice of a professional.

 Medicinal Aloes- There are more than 400 species of Aloe, mostly native to the African continent.
 Most of these, however have little or no medicinal value, although they are beautiful and often rare landscape plants.
 We offer four species that are considered to be choice medicinal Aloes.

 Aloe Vera - Available year-round.
+This is the official Aloe for both internal and external use.
 Succulent perennial native to Africa.
 Prefers a partly shaded environment and makes a great houseplant.
 Protect from frost.

 Aloe ellenbeckii - A beautiful, low-growing species of aloe with lightly speckled, pale green leaves and orange-red flowers nearly year round.
-Very nice non-bitter, clear gel for eating or using topically.
-Part shade, minimal water, protect from frost.
-Rare.
+Very lovely non-bitter, clear gel for eating or using topically.
+This is a really special plant.
+Best grown in well drained soil in shade or filtered sun, minimal water, protect from frost.
+Rare and wonderful.

 Aloe arborescens- Candelabra aloe.
 Highly medicinal aloe species native to southern Africa.
 The leaves are pale green, edged with soft spines and have a strong bitter flavor.
 Grows 6-8' tall with red flowers in winter.
 Protect from frost.

 Aloe ferox - This species can only be grown from seed and will develop into a small tree-like form with sturdy trunk and spiny leaves which, when cut, ooze a yellow sap from the skin around the clear inner gel.